 social lives.
 They use them to let friends know what they’re doing and

 how they’re feeling.
 It can help to think ahead about what guidelines

 you might negotiate for safe and responsible use of social networking

 sites and mobile phones

 How you parent during these years depends on more than your child and how you interact with him.
 How you feel about what’s happening in your own life matters too.
 Your own wellbeing, feelings of satisfaction and your other relationships can influence how you relate to your child.

 If you’d like to talk to someone about how you’re feeling or your relationships, there are lots of options.
 You might like to read our services and support nutshell for ideas on where to start.

-If you or your child become distressed or upset from constant conflict, or you’re concerned about other issues such as depression, anxiety, violence or abuse, it’s best to seek personalised advice from a psychologist or counsellor.
+If you or your child get distressed or upset from constant conflict, or you’re concerned about other issues such as depression, anxiety, violence or abuse, it’s best to seek personal advice from a psychologist or counsellor.
 Your local doctor will be able to help you find someone, or your child’s school might be able to recommend someone for you and your child to talk to.